-"Site" or "Sites" means any real property or a part of the Projects described in the Leases and Exhibit B attached hereto.
+"Site" or "Sites" means the real property as defined and described in the Leases and in Exhibit B attached hereto.

 "State" means the State of North Dakota.

 "Stated Maturity" when used with respect to any Bond, means the date specified in such Bond as the fixed date on which principal of such Bond is due and payable.